How Can Parents Help Teens Form Good Driving Habits

 No phone while driving

-Using phone, whether making a call, sending a message, checking a routine, will increase the chance of crashing as the driver's attention is diverted from the road.
+Using a phone, whether making a call, sending a message, checking a routine, will increase the chance of crashing as the driver's attention is diverted from the road.

 No drowsy driving